 - Taller, more efficient turbines mean we can generate more power with fewer wind turbines.
 The net effect is less new structures needed in the landscape.

-- The project would make an important contribution to renewables targets (e.g. 50% of all energy consumption in Scotland from renewable sources by 2030).
+- The development would make an important contribution to renewables targets (e.g. 50% of all energy consumption in Scotland from renewable sources by 2030).

 What will the windfarm look like from my property?

-As part of this online Public Information Event we have presented photomontages of what the Proposed Development could look like from a number of selected key viewpoints surrounding the Site Boundary.
-Unfortunately, due to this being an online consultation, we are unable to show the views from all possible locations during the event.
+As part of the online Public Information Event held in 2020, we presented photomontages of what the Proposed Development could look like from a number of selected key viewpoints surrounding the Site Boundary.
+Unfortunately, due to it being an online consultation, we were unable to show the views from all possible locations during the event.
 What we were able to do however was present views from key viewpoints and, in addition, produced views in wirelines (i.e. not photographic images of the windfarm) in response to residents’ requests.
-If you did not manage to contact us during the event and would like to see what the Proposed Development could look like from a specific location not shown online as part of this event, please contact us via email at email@example.com.
+If you did not manage to contact us during the event and would like to see what the Proposed Development could look like from a specific location, please contact us via email at email@example.com.

-A Landscape and Visual Impact Assessment, and Residential Visual Amenity Assessment are currently underway and will be presented in the Environmental Impact Assessment Report to be submitted with the application for planning consent in December 2020.
+A Landscape and Visual Impact Assessment, and Residential Visual Amenity Assessment are currently underway and will be presented in the Environmental Impact Assessment Report to be submitted with the application for planning consent in Autumn 2021.

 How long is the construction period and when is it likely to commence?

-If the Proposed Development receives consent construction would likely commence around 2023.
+If the Proposed Development receives consent, construction would likely commence around 2024.
 This is dependent on timescales for the application to be processed by the Scottish Government and other factors.
-The construction period is anticipated to be approximately 18 months.
+The construction period is anticipated to be approximately 22 months.